 Riverland Energy Cooperative was built by the communities we serve to deliver safe, reliable and affordable energy to our members.
-The co-op services 20,000 meters, with 3,474 miles of line through Buffalo, La Crosse, and Trempealeau counties.
-As well as portions of Pepin, Jackson and Eau Claire counties.
+The co-op services 20,000 meters, with 3,474 miles of line through Buffalo, La Crosse, and Trempealeau counties, and portions of Pepin, Jackson, and Eau Claire counties.

 Our History: